 For all Bicycle Repairs and Maintenance

-Use a bike repair stand to hold your bike solid and at an elevated level while you work on it or clean it.
-This makes things a great deal easier and is important for the health of your bike.
-Simply turning your bike upside down with a makeshift stand at home will put unnecessary pressure on your bike's components and not provide much stability.
-Make sure you get a quality home mechanic repair stand or you could end up with something flimsy which loses the point of having a stand in the first place.
+Use a bike repair stand to hold your bike stable and at an elevated level while you work on it or clean it.
+This makes things a great deal easier and is vital for the health of your bike.
+Turning your bike upside down with a makeshift stand at home will put unnecessary pressure on your bike's components and not provide much stability.
+Make sure you get a quality home mechanic repair stand, or you could end up with something flimsy which loses the point of having a stand in the first place.

-Other necessary tools for most repairs which you may already own are your basic flat and Phillips screwdrivers, pliers and long nose pliers.
+Other necessary tools for most repairs that you may already own are your flat and Phillips screwdrivers, pliers and long nose pliers.